 2. Mix the flour and salt in a large bowl, then add the yeast.

-3. Heat the milk to a lukewarm temperature and add the butter.
+3. Heat the milk to a lukewarm temperature and add butter.
 Stir to melt the butter completely.

 4. Blend the melted butter and milk into the large bowl and knead it until it no longer sticks to your fingers.